uOttawa-Makerspace/MakerSpaceRepo/doc/tapbox.md

 ## Hardware

 The firmware is somewhere on makerepo, and I honestly have no clue how that works really.
+It used to be a Pi, then an arduino, and now it's an ESP32.
 Pray it doesn't break.

 ## Server architecture